Bikeman868/UrlRewrite.Net/README.md

 `Equals`,  `MatchWildcard`, `MatchRegex`, `Greater`, `Less`.
 * `value` specifies the value to compare with the scope.
 * `ignoreCase` defaults to `true` but can be set to `false` for case sensitivity.
+* 'negate' defaults to `false` but can be set to `true` to invert the result of the test.

 The values of the `scope` attribute can be:
 * `OriginalUrl` the full url of the original request regrdless of any rewrite actions that have executed.